RobinManoli/ircutil/README.md

 # connect to IRC
 mybot.connect()
 ```
-A point to notice is that @mybot.trigger(...) adds its function to the end of triggers.
-In other words a function that is written before another will also trigger before the other.

 ## Emulating IRC
 When writing an IRC bot or script you usually want to test it often.